All Episodes

 I appreciate that.

-You know, I can't stop but laughing, but then being totally frustrated as well, and all this corruption.
+You know, I can't stop but laughing, but then being totally frustrated as well and all this corruption.

-I realized that this uh notion for some clandestine rendezvous is it's just not possible.
+So in law enforcement in the state of Michigan for the last 20-plus years, I realized that this notion for some clandestine rendezvous is just not possible.

 There's too many contingencies.

-Uh the agents have to do a ton of work.
+The agents have to do a ton of work.

 It was definitely pre-planned.